ec209/re-team-manual/source/documentation/performance-platform.md

 - [Stagecraft (Prod)](https://performance-platform-stagecraft-flower-production.cloudapps.digital/)
 - [Stagecraft (Staging)](https://performance-platform-stagecraft-flower-staging.cloudapps.digital/)
-- Backdrop is still running in Carrenza so there is only monitoring in [staging](https://performance-platform-backdrop-flower-staging.cloudapps.digital/).
+- Backdrop production is still running in Carrenza so there is only monitoring in [staging](https://performance-platform-backdrop-flower-staging.cloudapps.digital/).

 ## App overview